 Authority and Interpretation

-The Organization has the legal right to revise or eliminate this policy at any given time with or without notice.
+SUFS has the legal right to revise or eliminate this policy at any given time with or without notice.
 The Human Resource Dept is responsible for interpretations of this policy.